Unfinished Railroads of New York State

 Wikipedia's article on the Staten Island Tunnel

 Ephemeral New York: The tunnel is still there today although its condition may not even be known to the MTA!
 The NYC Parks Dept. has placed a concrete-slab (chained-down & padlocked) over a tunnel vent and/or access shaft in Owl's Head Park; that "adit" is located roughly 250ft from the southeastern entrance to the Park at Colonial Rd. & 68th Str.
-Al Thompson says on Facebook's Brooklyn Norwegian page "The abandoned shaft was covered with cement and few people knew that a small cement patch in Bliss Park was a remnant, I was visiting Bklyn this week and the cement patch at the southwest corner is gone, now a dog run.
+Al Thompson says on Facebook's Brooklyn Norwegian page "The abandoned shaft was covered with cement and few people knew that a small cement patch in Bliss Park was a remnant, I was visiting Brooklyn this week and the cement patch at the southwest corner is gone, now a dog run.
 The shaft is still there although covered."

 The New York Times published an article entitled A Subway to Staten Island?
 It Almost Happened.